Adela7/hello-world/README.md

 # hello-world
-Going through the android course on Udacity.They asked me to know this - create repopsitory Yes do it already
+Going through the android course on Udacity.

-Well now is time to right some more code. simple does it.
+Yes do it already!
+Simple does it.